 1980 – Introduction of Blue HDPE pressure pipes for potable water in the UK.

 1982 – First manufactured heart made from polyurethane was implanted in a human.

-1983 – ICI and Bayer introduces PEEK, PPS (polyphenyene sulphide), and PES (polyether sulphone) to the world.
+1983 – ICI and Bayer introduce PEEK, PPS (polyphenyene sulphide), and PES (polyether sulphone).

-1987 – BASF, a German company, develops a polyacetylene that has twice the electrical conductivity of copper.
+1987 – BASF, a German company, develops a polyacetylene with twice the copper’s electrical conductivity.

 1988 – Introduction of the triangle-shaped symbol representing plastics.